 There are two parts to this question – the first is answering what does ‘interconnected‘ mean and the second is answering what does ‘photoelectric‘ mean?

 ‘Interconnected‘ simply means that our smoke alarms can be wirelessly paired together so that they are all linked within the same ‘network’ (without the need to physically install cables or hard wiring).
-When one alarm detects smoke within a building, then all smoke alarms wirelessly paired together within the same network will also initiate their audible alarm.
+When one alarm detects smoke within a building, then all interconnected smoke alarms wirelessly paired together within the same network will also initiate their audible alarm.
 The advantages of interconnected smoke alarms are that they can provide an increased early warning for occupants, particularly in multi-storey and/or multi-bedroom dwellings.

 Older conventional smoke alarms typically operate as single unit, stand-alone devices.
 If a conventional smoke alarm sensed smoke on the ground floor of a building, it may activate, but any other smoke alarms on upper floors would not activate until smoke had physically entered their same air space – by this time it could be too late to initiate an effective emergency response as the fire has also spread to the upper floor.

 Interconnected smoke alarms are linked/paired together using Radio Frequency (RF) technology so do not need a home WiFi internet connection.
-The range for interconnection is 25 metres making it ideal for residential homes, apartments and units.
+The range for interconnection is 30 metres making it ideal for residential homes, apartments and units.

 ‘Photoelectric‘ refers to the method of smoke detection and uses light to detect smoke particles.
 A Light Emitting Diode (LED) within the smoke alarm detects the presence of smoke particles by scattering the light beam causing a light sensitive sensor within the alarm to activate.